abdulahshoaib/os/content/File Operations.md

 ```

 ## open()
-Opens a file and returns a file descriptor for it.
+Opens a file and returns a file descriptor for it
 ```c
 int open(const char *pathname, int flags, mode_t mode);
 ```